tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Dec 14 2007

-Bernie Durgan (a 32-year-old White wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
+Bernie Durgan (a 32-year-old white wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Bernie Durgan had never preached his views to theists before, and freaked out.
 Bernie Durgan thought about medidating, but decided that he can handle this situation on his own and did not need to medidate just yet.
 As Bernie Durgan entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Bernie Durgan used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Bernie Durgan argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.
 Bernie Durgan laughed at the 'evolution fallacy' that has falsely convinced many people.
 Only 'intelligent design' can explain how Karma created humans.
 Bernie Durgan became visibly upset when explaining how religious people are wrong for assuming the existence of Hell.
 Why must a person be punished forever just because he is bad?
 The only thing that exist after this life is Heaven.
 Bad people are simply deleted from the universe after death.